sholtodouglas/sholtodouglas.github.io/_posts/2020-06-03-Dissecting_Hierarchial_RL.md

 # What is Hierarchial Reinforcement Learning?

 [This is an excellent explaination](https://thegradient.pub/the-promise-of-hierarchical-reinforcement-learning/).
-As a quick refresher, the standard formulation of RL involves an environment with state 's_t' and a model which outputs a action 'a_t' at each timestep.
-In response to the action, the environment transitions to a new state 's_{t+1}' and outputs a scalar reward value r_t.
+As a quick refresher, the standard formulation of RL involves an environment with state s<sub>t</sub>  and a model which outputs a action a<sub>t</sub> at each timestep.
+In response to the action, the environment transitions to a new state s<sub>t+1</sub> and outputs a scalar reward value r<sub>t+1</sub>.
 The specific formulation of HRL that we will use here is based on goal conditioned RL.